wavestone-cdt/EDRSandblast/README.md

 Actions mode:

-        audit           Display the user-land hooks and / or Kernel callbacks without taking actions. dump            Dump the LSASS process, by default as 'lsass' in the current directory or at the specified file using -o | --output <DUMP_FILE>. cmd             Open a cmd.exe prompt.
+        audit                     Display the user-land hooks and / or Kernel callbacks without taking actions. dump                      Dump the process specified by --process-name (LSASS process by default), as '<process_name>' in the current directory or at the specified file using -o | --output <DUMP_FILE>. cmd                       Open a cmd.exe prompt.
         credguard                 Patch the LSASS process' memory to enable Wdigest cleartext passwords caching even if Credential Guard is enabled on the host.
-No kernel-land actions required.
+No kernel-land actions required. firewall                  Add Windows firewall rules to block network access for the EDR processes / services. load_unsigned_driver      Load the specified unsigned driver, bypassing Driver Signature Enforcement (DSE).
+                                  WARNING: currently an experimental feature, only works if KDP is not present and enabled.

 --usermode              Perform user-land operations (DLL unhooking).
 --kernelmode            Perform kernel-land operations (Kernel callbacks removal and ETW TI disabling).

---unhook-method <N>
+Hooking-related options:

+--add-dll <dll name or path>            Loads arbitrary libraries into the process' address space, before starting
+                                        anything.This can be useful to audit userland hooking for DLL that are not loaded by default by this program.
+Use this option multiple times to load multiple DLLs all at once.
+                                        Example of interesting DLLs to look at: user32.dll, ole32.dll, crypt32.dll, samcli.dll, winhttp.dll, urlmon.dll, secur32.dll, shell32.dll...

-   Choose the userland un-hooking technique, from the following:
+--unhook-method <N>                     Choose the userland un-hooking technique, from the following:

+        0                               Do not perform any unhooking (used for direct syscalls operations).
         1 (Default)                     Uses the (probably monitored) NtProtectVirtualMemory function in ntdll to remove all present userland hooks.
         2                               Constructs a 'unhooked' (i.e. unmonitored) version of NtProtectVirtualMemory, by                                        allocating an executable trampoline jumping over the hook, and remove all present userland hooks.
         3                               Searches for an existing trampoline allocated by the EDR itself, to get an 'unhooked' (i.e. unmonitored) version of NtProtectVirtualMemory, and remove all present userland hooks.
         4                               Loads an additional version of ntdll library into memory, and use the (hopefully                                        unmonitored) version of NtProtectVirtualMemory present in this library to remove all present userland hooks.
         5                               Allocates a shellcode that uses a direct syscall to call NtProtectVirtualMemory,                                        and uses it to remove all detected hooks

+--direct-syscalls       Use direct syscalls to dump the selected process memory without unhooking unserland hooks.

-Other options:
+BYOVD options:

 --dont-unload-driver                    Keep the vulnerable driver installed on the host
                                         Default to automatically unsinstall the driver.
---dont-restore-callbacks                Do not restore the EDR drivers' Kernel Callbacks that were removed.
+--no-restore                            Do not restore the EDR drivers' Kernel Callbacks that were removed.
                                         Default to restore the callbacks.

---driver <RTCore64.sys>                 Path to the vulnerable driver file.
+--vuln-driver <gdrv.sys>                Path to the vulnerable driver file.
-                                        Default to 'RTCore64.sys' in the current directory.
+                                        Default to 'gdrv.sys' in the current directory.
---service <SERVICE_NAME>                Name of the vulnerable service to intall / start.
+--vuln-service <SERVICE_NAME>           Name of the vulnerable service to intall / start.

+Driver sideloading options:

+--unsigned-driver <evil.sys>            Path to the unsigned driver file.
+                                        Default to 'evil.sys' in the current directory.
+--unsigned-service <SERVICE_NAME>       Name of the unsigned driver's service to intall / start.
+--no-kdp                                Switch to g_CiOptions patching method for disabling DSE (default is callback swapping).

+Offset-related options:

 --nt-offsets <NtoskrnlOffsets.csv>      Path to the CSV file containing the required ntoskrnl.exe's offsets.
                                         Default to 'NtoskrnlOffsets.csv' in the current directory.
+--fltmgr-offsets <FltmgrOffsets.csv>    Path to the CSV file containing the required fltmgr.sys's offsets
+                                        Default to 'FltmgrOffsets.csv' in the current directory.
 --wdigest-offsets <WdigestOffsets.csv>  Path to the CSV file containing the required wdigest.dll's offsets
                                         (only for the 'credguard' mode).
                                         Default to 'WdigestOffsets.csv' in the current directory.

---add-dll <dll name or path>            Loads arbitrary libraries into the process' address space, before starting
-                                        anything.
-This can be useful to audit userland hooking for DLL that are not loaded by default by this program.
-Use this option multiple times to load multiple DLLs all at once.
-                                        Example of interesting DLLs to look at: user32.dll, ole32.dll, crypt32.dll, samcli.dll, winhttp.dll, urlmon.dll, secur32.dll, shell32.dll...

--o | --output <DUMP_FILE>               Output path to the dump file that will be generated by the 'dump' mode.
+--ci-offsets <CiOffsets.csv>            Path to the CSV file containing the required ci.dll's offsets
+                                        (only for the 'load_unsigned_driver' mode).
-                                        Default to 'lsass' in the current directory.
+                                        Default to 'WdigestOffsets.csv' in the current directory.
 -i | --internet                         Enables automatic symbols download from Microsoft Symbol Server
                                         If a corresponding *Offsets.csv file exists, appends the downloaded offsets to the file for later use
-                                        OpSec warning: downloads and drops on disk a PDB file for ntoskrnl.exe and/or wdigest.dll
+                                        OpSec warning: downloads and drops on disk a PDB file for the corresponding image

+Dump options:

+-o | --dump-output <DUMP_FILE>          Output path to the dump file that will be generated by the 'dump' mode.
+                                        Default to 'process_name' in the current directory.
+--process-name <NAME>                   File name of the process to dump (defaults to 'lsass.exe')
 ```

 ### Build